Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Left Cristobal, C.Z. for Panama City, Florida on May 2-1942 with a cargo of 3650 tons Nitrate.
-Torpedoed on May 8-1942 by U-507 (Schacht), 26 45(40?)N 86 40W.
+Torny had arrived Cristobal, C.Z. from Tocopilla on Apr.
+30-1942 - see Page 3.
+She left Cristobal again for Panama City, Florida on May 2 with a cargo of 3650 tons Nitrate.
+On May 8, she was torpedoed by U-507 (Schacht), 26 45(40?)N 86 40W.
 The torpedo struck on the starboard side, close to the fire room (2 stokers were killed), blowing away the starboard side of the bridge as well as the captain's cabin, and destroying the starboard lifeboat.
 Hold No. 2 was immediately flooded, and within seconds the foredeck was under water.
-Trimmer Jakobsen who was on the starboard side amidships was thrown overboard, as was 2nd Mate Storaas, who was on the bridge.
+Trimmer Jakobsen, who was on the starboard side amidships, was thrown overboard, as was 2nd Mate Storaas, who was on the bridge.
 When the latter came to the surface he found himself 1-2 ships' lengths behind the ship.

-The crew ran to the undamaged lifeboats on the port side and launched them, with 15 men in the lifeboat under the command of the 1st mate and 6 in the motorboat commanded by the captain.
+The crew ran to the undamaged lifeboats on the port side and launched them, with 15 men in the 1st mate's boat, and 6 in the motorboat commanded by the captain.
 By the time they were on the water the amidships section sank.
-Those in the lifeboat were in a critical situation, as the ship still had some speed and the boat was pulled towards the rotating blades of the propellor.
-They were ordered to jump into the sea, and 11 of them did, but just then Torny went down and they were pulled under, though all of them surfaced again and managed to find some debris to hold on to until they could be picked up.
+Those in the lifeboat were in a critical situation, as the ship still had some speed and the boat was pulled towards the rotating blades of the propeller.
+They were ordered to jump into the sea, and 11 of them did, but just then Torny went down and they were pulled under, though all of them resurfaced and managed to find some debris to hold on to until they could be picked up.
 The lifeboat missed the propeller by 6 inches.
 Torny sank in 3 minutes.
 4 men were found to be missing, but the damaged starboard lifeboat was located a little further away holding the 2nd mate and Trimmer Jakobsen.
 (Numbers don't add up here - there were 24 survivors)

 With planes circling overhead they headed eastwards for about 50 minutes, then 2 seaplanes landed near the boats.
 Within 10 minutes they were all on board the seaplanes which landed them at the Naval Air Station in Pensacola, Florida a couple of hours thereafter.
 They were all taken to a hospital but only a few were slightly injured, namely 2nd Mate Storaas, Stoker Vasques, Stoker Jacobi, and Able Seaman Söderlund.